ga4gh-beacon/B2RI_Documentation/docs/api.md

 The endpoints are:

 * the *root* (`/`) and `/info` that must return information (metadata) about the Beacon service and the organization supporting it.
-[Try it](https://ega-archive.org/beacon-apis/cineca/info/).
-* the `/service-info` endpoint that returns the Beacon metadata in the GA4GH Service Info schema.[Try it](https://ega-archive.org/beacon-apis/cineca/service-info/).
+* the `/service-info` endpoint that returns the Beacon metadata in the GA4GH Service Info schema.
 * the `/configuration` endpoint that returns some configuration aspects and the definition of the entry types (e.g. *genomic variants*, *biosamples*, *cohorts*, *individuals* and *runs*) implemented in that specific Beacon server or instance.
-[Try it](https://ega-archive.org/beacon-apis/cineca/configuration).

 * the `/entry_types` endpoints that only return the section of the configuration that describes the entry types in that Beacon.
-[Try it](https://ega-archive.org/beacon-apis/cineca/entry_types/).
 * the `/map` endpoint that returns a map (like a web *sitemap*) of the different endpoints implemented in that Beacon instance.
-[Try it](https://ega-archive.org/beacon-apis/cineca/map/).
 * the `/filtering_terms` endpoint that returns a list of the filtering terms accepted by that Beacon instance.
-[Try it](https://ega-archive.org/beacon-apis/cineca/filtering_terms/).

 Most of these endpoints return the configuration files that are in the Beacon configuration folder.
 From now on we will only pay attention the endpoint **entry_types**.
 These entry types (sometimes referred as _entities_, _resources_ or _Beacon v2 Models endpoints_) mirror the _collections_ we have stored in _MongoDB_.
 Our collections are `analyses, biosamples, cohorts, datasets, genomicVariations, individuals` and `runs`.